ming-qiu/theia/README.md

 ### Workflow 1: Add VFX shot codes and VFX work as subtitles

-**Goal:** Document which shot are VFX shots, give them names, and optionally document the work required.
+**Goal:** Document which shots are VFX shots, give them names, and optionally document the work required.

 1. **In Resolve:**
    - Consolidate all shots to video track 1